 Talking to family, friends or other staff can be very helpful, but counselling provides another option if you want to talk to someone separate from the rest of your life who is professionally trained and who has time for you.

 While meeting in person is restricted, the counsellor is providing video or phone appointments using Zoom or a similar platform.
 Text sessions are a further option if phone or video are not suitable.
-Remote appointments will usually be 45 minutes long.
-You can also choose a 30-minute session if you prefer.
+Remote appointments will usually be 50 minutes long although 30 minute sessions are also possible.

 The Counsellor, Tim Ellis, is professionally trained and registered and has a wide range of experience, especially in working with students from a diverse range of backgrounds.
 Before booking an appointment, if you have any questions about the counselling process, you're welcome to email him.
 If the counsellor judges it appropriate and likely to be helpful, it may be possible to arrange to see another, female, counsellor.

 The Counsellor can also help you find other support if you decide this would be more helpful.

-Appointments are offered on weekdays flexibly during the day and evening, depending upon your availability.
+Appointments are offered on weekdays flexibly throughout the day depending upon your availability.
 If you are overseas, the appointment time will take into account your time zone.

 The University Counselling Service is providing remote counselling appointments to students in the UK and 30-50 welfare appointments to students overseas.
 The website includes a large number of self-help leaflets with information about a range of common difficulties.
 It also provides a comprehensive list of other sources of help and advice.